 Oregon Islands National Wildlife Refuge

-Visit the West Coast Game Park Safari to see over 75 species of animals, including goats, sheep, deer, and peacocks that roam free along with you.
+Visit the West Coast Game Park Safari to see over 75 species of animals, including goats, sheep, deer, and peacocks that roam free along the trails with you.
 (Scratch a Capybara's back while you're at it.)

 Bandon Beach Riding Stables

 Go horseback riding on the beach with Bandon Beach Riding Stables.
 The sunset ride is pure magic.
-Located just a short drive south of the town center, the stables offer guided horseback rides along the beautiful beaches and dunes of the southern Oregon coast.
+Located just a short drive south of the town center, the stables offer guided horseback rides along the beautiful beaches and dunes of the southern coast.

 The rides are suitable for riders of all levels, from beginners to experienced equestrians, and offer a unique way to experience the natural beauty of the area.